 - NovoBlue 14-in-1 Water Test Kit Tester Strips

-Do you know an aquarist who has a more advanced aquarium setup, such as a coral reef system or a high-maintenance aquascape environment?
+Do you know an aquarist who has a more advanced aquarium set up, such as a coral reef system or a high-maintenance aquascape environment?
 Maybe your aquarist lives in an area that has consistent power outages or hurricane/tornado threats?
 If any of these speak to you, a battery backup system is crucial.
-I go into depth about aquarium battery backups in my article here, but in short, battery backups help to maintain the life support systems of you tank.
+I go into depth about aquarium battery backups in my article here, but in short, battery backups help to maintain the life support systems of your tank.
+Take a look at this Battery Backup as a gift!

 Here are some great reasons a battery backup would be a good gift: